CarloMicieli/roundhouse/docs/05_functional_requirements.md

 - Ensure type safety by exposing settings as Enums in the Repository layer, while storing raw data as Strings in DataStore.
 - Support instant saving of settings to prevent data loss and ensure session continuity.

+## Testing Strategy

+Roundhouse employs a comprehensive testing strategy to ensure reliability, maintainability, and high-quality user experience:

+- **Unit Testing:** All domain and repository logic is covered by unit tests, focusing on edge cases such as empty collections, large datasets, and database migrations.
+- **UI Snapshot Testing:** Critical screens are validated with snapshot tests across light/dark themes and multiple device sizes to catch regressions and visual inconsistencies.
+- **Integration Testing:** Import/export, data migration, and backup/restore flows are verified with integration tests to ensure end-to-end correctness.
+- **Accessibility & Contrast Audits:** Automated checks for color contrast and accessibility are included in CI pipelines where feasible.
+- **Continuous Integration:** Static analysis, linting (Kotlin/Compose linters, detekt), and automated test suites are required to pass for all release branches.
+- **Manual QA:** Key user flows are manually tested on supported platforms before major releases.

+Test coverage and results are tracked as part of the release process, and new features must include appropriate tests before merging.

 ## Non-Functional Requirements

 Performance